mobinmob/void-66-services/conf/void-66-logging.md

 ## Using syslog in addition to the per-service logger

-There are scenarions in which having a central logging mechanism in desired.
-To do that without losing the per-service log - and the nice, complete output of 66-service-,  all that is needed is a syslog daemon that can take input from log files and proper configuration for said daemon.
+There are cases in which having a central logging mechanism is desired.
+To do that without losing the per-service log and the nice, complete output of 66-service,  all that is needed is a syslog daemon that can take input from log files and proper configuration for said daemon.

 *rsyslog* has this ability with the [imfile module](https://rsyslog.readthedocs.io/en/latest/configuration/modules/imfile.html).